International students and postdocs in MB&B

 Molecular Biophysics and Biochemistry*

 by William C. Summers

-Professor of Therapeutic Radiology, Molecular Biophysics and Biochemistry, and History of Medicine, and Lecturer in History
+Department of Therapeutic Radiology, Molecular Biophysics and Biochemistry, and History of Medicine, and Lecturer in History

 During World War II many university physicists undertook new research programs aimed at wartime goals.
 Notable among these goals were the Manhattan Project to investigate and exploit nuclear energy for military purposes and the project, based at the MIT Radiation Laboratory, to develop radar as a military surveillance tool.
 Yale nuclear physicist Ernest Pollard…